AmineBelouh/Excel_Projects-Data_Analytics/Project_2-Analysis/README.md

 ## Introduction

-As a job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a job seeker, I set out to explore the most optimal jobs and in-demand skills in the data science market, aiming to understand what top employers look for and how to secure higher pay.

 ### Questions to Analyze